Corin Redgrave: Career

 In 2005, Redgrave had just finished an engagement playing the lead in King Lear with the Royal Shakespeare Company in London when he suffered a severe heart attack.
 In 2008, he returned to the stage in a highly praised portrayal of Oscar Wilde in the one-man-play De Profundis.
 In 2009, he starred in Trumbo, which opened only hours after the death of his niece, Natasha Richardson.

-On screen, he was cast in such films as A Man for All Seasons (1966) as Thomas More's son-in-law, William Roper; Excalibur (1981) as the doomed Cornwall; In the Name of the Father (1993) as the corrupt lead police investigator; Persuasion (TV, 1995) as the foolish Sir Walter Eliot; and Four Weddings and a Funeral (1994) as Hamish, the fiancé of Andie MacDowell's character.
+On screen, he was cast in such films as A Man for All Seasons (1966) as Thomas More's son-in-law, William Roper; the highly praised Australian "flop" Between Wars (1974) as a renegade psychiatrist; Excalibur (1981) as the doomed Cornwall; In the Name of the Father (1993) as the corrupt lead police investigator; Persuasion (TV, 1995) as the foolish Sir Walter Eliot; and Four Weddings and a Funeral (1994) as Hamish, the fiancé and sometime husband of Andie MacDowell's character.

 Redgrave appeared in British television programmes such as Ultraviolet, The Vice, Trial & Retribution, Shameless, Foyle's War, The Relief of Belsen, The Ice House and the Emmy Award-winning telefilm The Girl in the Cafe, in which he played the prime minister.
 He took the lead part of Sir George Grey in the New Zealand TV miniseries The Governor (1977).

 He wrote a play called Blunt Speaking, in which he performed at the Minerva Theatre (a second stage of the Chichester Festival Theatre) between 23 July - 10 August 2002.

 Politics

-Redgrave was a lifelong activist in far-left politics.
+Redgrave was a lifelong activist in left-wing politics.
 With his elder sister Vanessa, he was a prominent member of the Workers' Revolutionary Party.
 After the WRP's collapse, he was involved with the Marxist Party, which the two siblings founded.

 Redgrave and his second wife, Kika Markham, expressed support for activist group Viva Palestina, led by British MP George Galloway, attempting to break the blockade of the Gaza Strip.
 He was also a defender of the interests of the Romani people.

 Family

 Redgrave was part of the third generation of a theatrical dynasty spanning four generations.
 His parents were Sir Michael Redgrave and Rachel Kempson; Vanessa and Lynn Redgrave were his sisters.
 His first marriage was to Deirdre Deline Hamilton-Hill (1939–1997).
-They had a daughter, actress Jemma Redgrave, and a son, Luke, a camera operator and production assistant.
+They had a daughter, actress Jemma Redgrave, and a son.
 Redgrave and Hamilton-Hill divorced in 1975.
 Redgrave and Kika Markham married in 1985 in Wandsworth, London, and remained together until Redgrave's death.
-The couple had two sons, Harvey (born 1979) and Arden (born 1983).
+The couple had two sons.

 He wrote a memoir about his strained relationship with his father, Michael Redgrave - My Father, which incorporates passages from Michael's diaries.
 It also reveals his father's bisexuality.